Liechtenstein Food Guide

 Käsekuchen (Cheesecake)

-Käsekuchen is a German-style cheesecake - lighter, less sweet than American version, made with quark (fresh cheese) rather than cream cheese.
-Often flavored with lemon zest, vanilla, sometimes raisins.
-Served plain or with fruit compote.
-Popular dessert Liechtenstein cafés, bakeries.
-Represents German-speaking baking traditions.
+Käsekuchen is a German-style cheesecake, lighter and less sweet than the American kind, made with quark (fresh cheese) instead of cream cheese.
+It's often flavored with lemon zest and vanilla, sometimes with raisins, and served plain or with fruit compote.
+It's a regular on the dessert lists at Liechtenstein cafés and bakeries and reflects German-speaking baking traditions.

 Traditional Beverages